dpant1s/capstone-spring-2026/README.md

 Access for course staff (TA and instructor) has been provided / is being maintained.

+## UI Design / Wireframes
+UI mockups and screen designs for the Lupus Butterfly app are located in the `/designs` folder.
+These include:
+- Sign Up & Patient Home Screen
+- Patient & Clinician Account Pages
+- Clinician Home Dashboard

 ## How to Run the Backend (MVP)

 1. Clone the repository: